 The Company entered into interest rate swap agreements to mitigate interest rate risk and improve the interest rate profile of the Company's debt obligations.
-As of June 26, 2020, the Company had two outstanding interest rate swap agreements with an aggregate notional amount of \$125.1 million.
-As of June 28, 2019, the Company had one outstanding interest rate swap agreement with a notional amount of \$64.2 million.
+As of June 25, 2021 and June 26, 2020, the Company had two outstanding interest rate swap agreements with an aggregate notional amount of \$125.1 million.

-On July 25, 2018, Fabrinet Thailand entered into an interest rate swap agreement to effectively convert the floating interest rate of its term loan under the credit facility agreement with Bank of America (the "BofA Facility Agreement") to a fixed interest rate of 2.86% per annum through the scheduled maturity of the term loan in June 2023 (see Note 16).
+On July 25, 2018, Fabrinet Thailand entered into an interest rate swap agreement to effectively convert the floating interest rate of its term loan under the credit facility agreement with Bank of America Credit Facility Agreement to a fixed interest rate of 2.86% per annum through the scheduled maturity of the term loan in June 2023 (see Note 15).
 The Company did not designate this interest rate swap for hedge accounting.

-On September 3, 2019, the Company drew down a term loan under a new Credit Facility Agreement with the Bank of Ayudhya Public Company Limited (the "Bank") (see Note 16) and on September 10, 2019, repaid in full the outstanding term loan under the BofA Facility Agreement (see Note 16).
+On September 3, 2019, the Company entered into a new term loan agreement under a Credit Facility Agreement with the Bank of Ayudhya Public Company Limited (the "Bank") (see Note 15) and on September 10, 2019, the Company repaid in full the outstanding term loan under the Bank of America Credit Facility (see Note 15).
 In conjunction with the funding of the new term loan, the Company entered into a second interest rate swap agreement.
-The combination of both of these interest rate swaps effectively convert the floating interest rate of the Company's term loan with the Bank to a fixed interest rate of 4.36% per annum through the maturity of the term loan in June 2024.
+The combination of both of these interest rate swaps effectively converts the floating interest rate of the Company's new term loan with the Bank to a fixed interest rate of 4.36% per annum through the maturity of the term loan in June 2024.

 On September 27, 2019, the Company designated these two interest rate swaps as a cash flow hedge for the Company's term loan under the Credit Facility Agreement with the Bank.
-The combination of these two interest rate swaps qualified for hedge accounting based on a regression testing result which proved the hedges are highly effective.
-In addition, the Company has designated and documented contemporaneously the hedging relationships involving these interest rate swaps.
-At least quarterly, the Company performs a qualitative effectiveness test on the interest rate swaps to support the continued application of hedge accounting.
-As of June 26, 2020, the hedging relationship was determined to be highly effective based on the performance of a qualitative effectiveness testing.
+The combination of these two interest rate swaps qualified for hedge accounting because the hedges are highly effective, and the Company has designated and documented contemporaneously the hedging relationships involving these interest rate swaps.
 While the Company intends to continue to meet the conditions for hedge accounting, if hedges do not qualify as highly effective, the changes in the fair value of the derivatives used as hedges would be reflected in earnings.
-From September 27, 2019, any gains or losses related to these interest rate swaps will be recorded in AOCI in the consolidated balance sheets, with a portion reclassified from AOCI into earnings at each reporting period based on either the accrued interest amount or the interest payment.
+From September 27, 2019, any gains or losses related to these interest rate swaps will be recorded in AOCI in the consolidated balance sheets.
+The Company will reclassify a portion of the gains or losses from AOCI into earnings at each reporting period based on either the accrued interest amount or the interest payment.

-As of June 26, 2020, the amount in AOCI that is expected to be reclassified into earnings within 12 months as loss is \$0.3 million.
+As of June 25, 2021, the amount in AOCI that is expected to be reclassified into earnings within 12 months as loss is \$0.8 million.

 Prior to September 27, 2019, these interest rate swaps were not designated as cash flow hedges and all changes in the fair value of these interest rate swaps were reflected in earnings.
-During the years ended June 26, 2020 and June 28, 2019, the Company recorded unrealized loss of \$1.7 million and \$2.6 million, respectively, from changes in the fair value of these interest rate swaps as interest expense in the consolidated statements of operations and comprehensive income.
+During the year ended June 26, 2020, the Company recorded unrealized loss of \$1.7 million, from changes in the fair value of these interest rate swaps as interest expense in the consolidated statements of operations and comprehensive income.